 But the case against China isn’t limited to an idealistic defense of democratic principles; even the most heartless realist would acknowledge there are prudent reasons to fear and to oppose its encroachments.

 Even the most heartless realist would acknowledge there are prudent reasons to fear and to oppose China’s encroachments.

 In addition to being a beacon of liberty, Taiwan is strategically important, sitting at the intersection of the South China and East China Seas.
-Taking Taiwan would give China a crucial deepwater port from which it could threaten the rest of East Asia.
+Taking Taiwan would give China an “unsinkable aircraft carrier,” and a crucial deepwater port from which it could threaten the rest of East Asia.